Spinning- Loss of Control

 unsplash-image-O0Tr0mrzXLA.jpg

-Mandatory spin training has been removed from the PPL course for nearly 40 years now, and the current alternative emphasis on stall spin awareness and avoidance is very well established.
-Although Flying Instructors must complete full spin training during their FI course, it is likely that most private pilots have little experience of the regime beyond the stall.
-So, what is spinning really all about?
+Mandatory spin training has been removed from the PPL course for almost 40 years, and the current alternative emphasis on stall spin awareness and avoidance is very well established.

 The Incipient Spin